1. THE ORGANISATION

 6.5 Members who have any personal or financial interest in any subject raised in the BCTC AGM meeting must declare that interest.
 They will not be entitled to vote on the subject and may be requested to leave the meeting whilst that item is discussed.

 7.1 An extraordinary General Meeting may be called outside the AGM by the Executive Committee to consider and vote on any matter of concern raised by a Member and which has been signed by at least 6 other Members.
 Every Member must be notified at least 7 days prior to the EGM, and be given full details of the proposal.

 7.2 Matters requiring the holding of an EGM will usually relate to the constitution or administration of the BCTC.

-8.1 The BCTC shall have a bank account in its own name and members of the Executive committee shall be signatories.
+8.1 The BCTC shall have a bank account in its own name and the 4 officers shall be signatories.
 The signatories must not be related nor members of the same household.

 8.3 The Financial Year of the BCTC shall start on 1st January and end on 31st December.

 8.4 BCTC subs are due on 1st March.

 8.5 The use of the BCTC subscription fees are primarily for the benefit of the Members and promotion and administration of the BCTC; any exception to this to be voted on by the membership.

 9. THE OFFICERS

 BCTC Officers (in accordance with 1.1 of the Constitution) shall be democratically elected at the AGM (having been nominated in writing to the Secretary at least 14 days prior to the AGM), and will remain in office for one calendar year from that date.
 No member shall hold more than one post at any one time.